 What is the rain plan for Baccalaureate and Commencement?

 Rain will not affect the Baccalaureate service, although in inclement weather, faculty and students will line up for the processional under covered areas as much as possible.
 Also, rain could prevent the simulcast on Hearn Plaza.
 The rain location for the Baccalaureate is Reynolda Hall Cafeteria.
 Commencement Day Severe Weather Plan.

 How do I know if I am graduating with honors?

 Latin Honors are determined after final grades for the Spring semester have been received.
 Distinction levels are: cum laude 3.4, magna cum laude 3.6, summa cum laude 3.8.

-All participating graduates must wear the appropriate cap and gown for your degree and, if applicable, the designed hood for your graduate or professional school.
+All participating graduates must wear the appropriate cap, gown, and tassel for your degree and, if applicable, the designed hood for your graduate or professional school.

 Gifts to the Senior Class Campaign go to The Wake Forest Fund, which provides unrestricted annual support to the University, allowing your gift to be used where the need is greatest.
 For more information, call 336.758.5824.

 Family members and other guests are encouraged to dress comfortably for the weekend, taking the weather conditions into account.
 Most guests dress in business attire for the Baccalaureate service and the Commencement exercises, but there is typically a wide range of attire for those ceremonies.
 Shoes appropriate for walking in grass are recommended.
 Graduates wear cap and gown for both ceremonies.
 The tassel is worn on the right side of the mortarboard until the student is awarded a degree.
-Mortarboards may not have objects or messages attached.
 Graduates, except those wearing hoods, are not permitted to wear any adornment other than the plain black robe.
 Male graduates should be aware that the collar of the robe is wide enough to reveal a shirt collar and tie.